 In the opposite direction, the standard only defines the IED as a receiver of a GOOSE message.
 How the GOOSE input signals are handled must be defined in the device's application configuration.
-The SCL data generated by the IEC 61850 Configuration tool or IET600 (or any other station configuration tool) contains the GOOSE data sets as input data.
-The input data must be connected to a GOOSE receive function blocks in the Signal Matrix tool.
+The SCL data generated by the IEC 61850 Configuration tool or IET600 (or any other station configuration tool) contains the GOOSE data sets as input

-Function view for IEC 61850 in PCM600
+7.2.2 Function view for IEC 61850 in PCM600